MA MEAS - Applicants and Prospective Students

 IN-EAST Consultation – Talk to a student

-In this virtual consultation hour you can ask all your questions regarding our BA and MA programs directly to a student, every Monday from 3 to 4 pm on Skype.
-Whether you have already decided to apply or are yet unsure, please feel free to join!
+In this virtual consultation hour you can ask all your questions regarding our BA and MA programs directly to a student, every Tuesday from 2 to 3 pm on Skype.

 Concept of the MA MEAS Program

-The Master’s in Modern East Asian Studies is an English-taught degree program on contemporary East Asia for graduates with a BA in East Asian regional studies and outstanding knowledge of an East Asian language.
+The Master’s in Modern East Asian Studies is an English-taught degree program on contemporary East Asia for graduates with a BA in East Asian regional studies, advanced knowledge of an East Asian language, and a strong social science or economics background in a field of relevance to the region.
 Depending on an applicant’s prior education and training (e.g. a BA degree with less than 240 ECTS credits), conditional admission may be granted requiring up to 30 ECTS credits in additional courses.

-The MEAS program aims to train students in the theoretical and problem-centered analysis of East Asian societies, politics and economies.
+The principal focus of the MA MEAS program is the theoretical and problem-centered analysis of East Asian societies, politics and economies (China, Taiwan, Japan and Korea).

-The program’s objective is to deepen and enrich students’ skills in assessing contemporary change, the challenges facing the East Asian region and the implications of such developments for Europe, doing so on the basis of strong language skills (in Chinese, Japanese or Korean) and a sound knowledge of discipline-specific methods and theories.
+The program’s aim is to deepen and enrich students’ skills in assessing contemporary change, the challenges facing the East Asian region and the implications of such developments for Europe.

 Career Prospects